Home About Us Products Services Links Site Map Contact Us

 Wear gloves: Gloves can protect your hands from scratches and stings from prickly weeds.
 Thick leather or suede gloves can also protect against sunburn, blistering, and insect bites.

 Use tools: Hook neck tools, angled hand hoes, ergonomic weed pullers, and hand shovels can help you dig out weeds that are in between other plants or deeply rooted.
-The use of gardening chairs or mats can save of the legs and knees.
+The use of gardening chairs, or mats can save of the legs and knees.

 Take breaks: Weeding can be backbreaking work, so take rest breaks and stay hydrated.